transatlantic-comppsych/fmriprep_qa_guide/README.md

 ## BOLD Summary
 * Look for any big spikes in any of the line plots
-* Review the carpet plot (the thing that looks like static) for any columns that all seem to have a jump in values, this will look like verticle bands or lines down the plot.
+* Review the carpet plot (the thing that looks like static) for any columns that all seem to have a jump in values, this will look like vertical bands or lines down the plot.

 ## Correlations among nuisance regressors
 * Again, not sure what would be a sign that something was wrong in these plots.